MichaIng/DietPi-Docs/docs/software/system_stats.md

 ### Sample screenshots

-The following screenshots shall give an overwiew over the displaying features of *CloudShell*.
+The following screenshots shall give an overview over the displaying features of *CloudShell*.

 === "CPU usage"